 Matusiak, Krystyna, Ph.D.

 Dr. Matusiak received her PhD from the University of Wisconsin-Milwaukee.
 Prior to the Morgridge College of Education, she worked as academic librarian for 12 years in public services and digitization.
-She was the Digital Collections Librarian at the University of Wisconsin-Milwaukee where she planned and designed over 20 distinct digital collections.
 Dr. Matusiak also served as a digitization consultant for projects funded by the Endangered Archive Programme at the British Library and assisted digital library projects at the Press Institute of Mongolia in Ulan Baatar, Mongolia and the Al-Aqsa Mosque Library in East Jerusalem.
-Dr. Matusiak has strong interests in international librarianship and serves as an officer of the IFLA Library Theory and Research Standing Committee.
+Dr. Matusiak has strong interest in international librarianship and serves as an officer of the IFLA Library Theory and Research Standing Committee.
 Together with Dr. Tammaro, she coordinated an IFLA research project on the roles and responsibilities of data curators.
-Her research interests include digital library development and evaluation, indexing and retrieval of digital images, usability, and information seeking behavior.
+Her research interests include digital library development and evaluation, digitization of cultural heritage materials, digital curation, visual information, and information seeking behavior.
 Her book, Digital Libraries: Research and Practice, co-authored with Dr. Iris Xie was published in 2016.
 She enjoys reading, hiking, and traveling.

 Organisciak, Peter, Ph.D.

 Peter's research focuses on massive-scale text analysis, information retrieval, and data issues in crowdsourcing.
 He currently develops computational methods for extracting meaning from text at scales too large for a person to read.
 Dr. Organisciak holds a PhD in Library and Information Science (UIUC) and an MA in Humanities Computing-Library and Information Studies (Alberta).
 Most recently, he has focused on scholarly access to millions of digitized books at the HathiTrust Research Center.
 His work has received paper awards from the Association for the Advancement of Artificial Intelligence (AAAI) and the Association for Information Science and Technology (ASIS&T), and won a joint Outstanding Contribution Award from the Canadian Society for Digital Humanities.
 Peter leads the Massive Texts Lab, which applies computational methods to the study of large text collections.
 Find out more on Peter's Portfolio Page.